-Exclusive supply refer to dispositions that oblige or induce the supplier to sell the contract products only or mainly to one buyer, in general or for a particular use.
-Such restrictions may take the form of an exclusive supply obligation, obliging the supplier to sell to only one buyer for the purposes of resale or a particular use, but may also for instance take the form of quantity forcing on the supplier, where incentives are agreed between a supplier and a buyer which make the former concentrate its sales mainly with this buyer.
+Exclusive supply refers to restrictions that oblige or induce the supplier to sell the contract products only or mainly to one buyer, in general or for a particular use.
+Such restrictions may take the form of an exclusive supply obligation, obliging the supplier to sell to only one buyer for the purposes of resale or a particular use.
+They may also for instance take the form of quantity forcing on the supplier, where incentives are agreed between a supplier and a buyer which make the former concentrate its sales mainly with that buyer.
 For intermediate goods or services, exclusive supply is often referred to as industrial supply.

-Exclusive supply is exempted by the VBER where both the supplier's and buyer's market share does not exceed 30%, even if combined with other non-hardcore vertical restraints such as non- compete.
-The remainder of this section provides guidance for the assessment of exclusive supply in individual cases above the market share threshold.
+Exclusive supply agreement can benefit from the block exemption provided by Regulation (EU) X where neither the supplier's nor the buyer's market share exceeds 30%, even if combined with other non-hardcore vertical restraints, such as non- compete obligations.
+The remainder of this section 8.2.2. provides guidance for the assessment of exclusive supply agreements in individual cases above the market share threshold.

-The main competition risk of exclusive supply is anticompetitive foreclosure of other buyers.
-There is a similarity with the possible effects of exclusive distribution, in particular when the exclusive distributor becomes the exclusive buyer for a whole market (see in particular paragraph (113) of these Guidelines).
+The main competition risk of exclusive supply is anti-competitive foreclosure of other buyers.
+There is a similarity with the possible effects of exclusive distribution, in particular where the exclusive distributor becomes the exclusive buyer for a whole market (see in particular paragraph (130).
 The market share of the buyer on the upstream purchase market is obviously important for assessing the ability of the buyer to impose exclusive supply which forecloses other buyers from access to supplies.
-The importance of the buyer on the downstream market is however the most significant factor to determine whether a competition problem may arise.
-If the buyer has no market power downstream, then no appreciable negative effects for consumers can be expected.
+However, the importance of the buyer’s position on the downstream market is the most significant factor to determine whether a competition problem may arise.
+If the buyer does not have market power downstream, then no appreciable negative effects for consumers can be expected.
 Negative effects may arise when the market share of the buyer on the downstream supply market as well as the upstream purchase market exceeds 30%.
-Where the market share of the buyer on the upstream market does not exceed 30%, significant foreclosure effects may still arise, especially when the market share of the buyer on its downstream market exceeds 30% and the exclusive supply relates to a particular use of the contract products.
-Where a company is dominant on the downstream market, any obligation to supply the products only or mainly to the dominant buyer are likely to have significant anti- competitive effects.
+Where the market share of the buyer on the upstream market does not exceed 30%, significant foreclosure effects may still arise, especially where the market share of the buyer on its downstream market exceeds 30% and the exclusive supply relates to a particular use of the contract products.
+Where a buyer is dominant on the downstream market, any obligation to supply the products only or mainly to the dominant buyer may easily have significant anti- competitive effects.

-It is not only the market position of the buyer on the upstream and downstream market that is important but also the extent and the duration of the exclusive supply obligation.
+As well as the market position of the buyer on the upstream and downstream market, it is also important to take into account the extent and duration of the exclusive supply obligation.
 The higher the tied supply share, and the longer the duration of the exclusive supply obligation, the more significant the foreclosure effect is likely to be.
-Exclusive supply agreements shorter than five years entered into by non-dominant companies usually require a balancing of pro- and anti-competitive effects, while agreements lasting longer than five years are for most types of investments not considered necessary to achieve the claimed efficiencies or the efficiencies are not sufficient to outweigh the foreclosure effect of such long-term exclusive supply agreements.
+Exclusive supply agreements shorter than five 5 years entered into by non-dominant undertakings usually require a balancing of pro- and anti-competitive effects, while agreements lasting longer than five years are, for most types of investments, not